Coronavirus resources centre

 High Court of Australia

-- Notices regarding the Court’s response to the COVID-19 outbreak are published on the High Court’s homepage.
+- Notices regarding the Court’s response to the COVID-19 outbreak are published on the High Court’s homepage and Registry pages.

-- High Court of Australia – new HCA Video Connection Protocol Updated 9 April 2020
+- High Court of Australia – HCA Video Connection Protocol.

 Federal Court of Australia

-- See all the latest updates on the Federal Court’s News and Events page.
+- See all the latest updates on the Federal Court’s News and Events page and the COVID-19 Court updates page.

-- Note in particular the Special Measures in Response to COVID-19 (SMIN-1) Practice Note Updated 31 March 2020.
+- Note in particular the Special Measures in Response to COVID-19 (SMIN) Practice Notes.

 - We are aware that the Federal Court has been using a number of platforms to allow some hearings to progress via video conference including Microsoft Teams and Immediation.

-- The Federal Court has published a Guide to Virtual Hearings and Microsoft Teams.
+- The Federal Court has published a Guide to Online hearings and Microsoft Teams.
 The guide has been developed to assist those people appearing in virtual hearings in the Federal Court using Microsoft Teams.
-The guide is to be read in conjunction with the updated Special Measures Information Note (SMIN-1).
+The guide is to be read in conjunction with the Special Measures Information Note (SMIN-1).

-- The Federal Court has published a new Special Measures Information Note (SMIN-3) which sets out arrangements for the conduct and management of appeals and Full Court hearings during the COVID 19 outbreak.
-It applies to the May Full Court sittings.
-Updated 7 April 2020
+- The Federal Court has published a Special Measures Information Note (SMIN-5) which sets out arrangements for the conduct and management of appeals and Full Court hearings during the COVID 19 outbreak.

 Federal Circuit Court

-- Family Court of Australia and Federal Circuit Court – released a Practitioner guide to electronic Alternative Dispute Resolution (ADR).
+- Family Court of Australia and Federal Circuit Court released a Practitioner and litigant guide to virtual hearings and Microsoft Teams.
+The Courts have also released a Practitioner guide to electronic Alternative Dispute Resolution (ADR).
 The Courts are conducting ADR events using Microsoft Teams videoconferencing and/or teleconferencing.
-Updated 30 April 2020

-- COVID-19 updates and information are published on the Court’s website.
+- COVID-19 updates and information are published on the Federal Circuit Court of Australia COVID-19 updates and information page.

 Administrative Appeals Tribunal